A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Likelihood and Bayesian Estimation

 \subsection{Bayesian Estimation}

-Motivated by the MCMC results in \cite{gerlach2016forecasting} and \cite{gerlach2020recare}, an adaptive Markov Chain Monte Carlo (MCMC) procedure is employed for the estimation and forecasting of both Realized-T-M-GARCH-tN and ealized-GARCH-tN, also to make the later model performance comparison a fair one.
-The likelihood for both models, as in Equation (\ref{r_t_m_garch_lik}), involves 9 unknown parameters.
+Motivated by the MCMC results in \cite{gerlach2016forecasting} and \cite{gerlach2022bayesian}, an adaptive MCMC procedure is employed for the estimation of Realized-GARCH, Realized-T-GARCH and the proposed Realized-T-M-GARCH and Realized-D-T-GARCH models.
+This also aims to make the later model performance comparison among these four models a fair one.

-The motivations of employing the Bayesian MCMC approach (instead of maximum likelihood estimation (MLE)) are discussed in \cite{gerlach2016forecasting}.
-For example, the estimation of Realized-T-M-GARCH and Realized-GARCH require constrained MLE, to ensure stationarity, and this may cause issues in the optimisation and the standard error calculation \citep{silvapulle2005constrained}.
-Therefore, in this paper we have adapted and extended the adaptive MCMC method in \cite{gerlach2020recare} which contains two steps: a burn-in step and a ``independent'' Metropolis-Hastings (IMH) step.
+The motivation of employing the Bayesian MCMC approach (instead of maximum likelihood estimation (MLE)) is discussed in \cite{gerlach2016forecasting}.
+For example, the estimation of Realized-T-M-GARCH requires constrained MLE to ensure stationarity, and this may cause issues in the optimization and in the standard error calculation \citep{silvapulle2005constrained}.
+Therefore, in this paper we have adopted and extended the adaptive MCMC method in \cite{gerlach2022bayesian}, using the following two steps: a burn-in step and an ``independent'' Metropolis-Hastings (IMH) step.